doctrine/skeleton-mapper/README.markdown

 [![Build Status](https://travis-ci.org/doctrine/skeleton-mapper.png)](https://travis-ci.org/doctrine/skeleton-mapper)

-The Doctrine SkeletonMapper is a skeleton object mapper where you are 100% responsible for implementing the guts of the persistence.
+The Doctrine SkeletonMapper is a skeleton object mapper where you are 100% responsible for implementing the guts of the persistence operations.
 This means you write plain old PHP code for the data repositories, object repositories, object hydrators and object persisters.

 ## Example Implementation